mnot/I-D/rfc5988bis/draft.md

   explicit.

 * Some parameters on the HTTP header field can now appear as a token.

+* Parameters on the HTTP header can now be value-less.

 * Handling of quoted strings is now defined by {{RFC7230}}.